 However, it’s likely that some factors driving up the cost of healthcare in the USA may be similar to those in other countries, including population ageing and an increase in chronic illness.
 Check out eight main reasons healthcare costs are rising globally.

 At the same time, a shift towards high-deductible health plans (HDHPs) is increasing the out-of-pocket costs for Americans.
-Under such plans, families can be asked to pay for their first $14,000 of medical costs, so the impact may be greater even if their insurance package costs the same overall.
+Under such plans, families can be asked to pay for their first US$14,000 of medical costs, so the impact may be greater even if their insurance package costs the same overall.

-Visiting assistant professor in the Department of Health Policy and Management at Harvard Chan School
+Department of Health Policy and Management at Harvard Chan School

 Five factors that shape health insurance premiums and health insurance cost for Americans